symbiote/silverstripe-datachange-tracker/docs/en/quick-start.md

 you can regularly prune it to retain just (N) months of data at a time.
 Simply create the `PruneChangesBeforeJob` from the QueuedJob admin section of the CMS, using a constructor param of something like "-6 months".

-The job will restart itself to run each night, to consistently remove the past 6 months of data.
+The job will restart itself to run each night, to consistently remove anything older than six months.